briskgaurav/HealthCare-Services/README.md

 # 🌟 Healthcare Services Manager

 This is a simple react web application that allows users to manage a list of healthcare services.
 Users can add, update, and delete services, with all actions handled reactively.
+[Link] (https://healthcaremanage.netlify.app/)

 ---